-The statewide results indicate the average number of submissions, out of four, counties submitted on time.
-The results also indicate how many counties completed each PRISM submission by the due date.
+The statewide results indicate the average number of submissions, out of four, counties certified and the department approved by the due date.
+The results also indicate how many counties had their PRISM submission certified and approved by the due date.